MickMacLean/mickmaclean.github.io/astro_2.md

   <img src="images/avgtempu.png" width=222 />
 </p>

-The average temperature of the cloud was found to be 27.
+The average temperature of the cloud was found to be 26.68 ± 5.84K where the uncertainty is one standard deviation.
 Comparing this to the known value of 30; 30 is within one standard deviation of our results.
 The small concentration of warmer temperatures is a cloud core, a denser region of molecules.